SumoLogic/sumologic-documentation/docs/manage/security/set-password-policy.md

 Account admins with the Manage Password Policy capability can set the account's password policy on the **Administration** \> **Security** \> **Password Policy**.

-For details on password policies and Multi-account Access, see [Multi-account Access] (../Users-and-Roles/Manage-Users/Multi-account-Access.md "Multi-account Access").
+For details on password policies and Multi-account Access, see [Multi-account Access](../users-and-roles/users/multi-account-access.md).

 ## Changing the password policy